 Here are cocktails with these ingredients to give some examples of my experience.

-Spirits: Plantation 3 Stars
+Spirits and others: Plantation 3 Stars

 Ingredients: Lime Juice, Simple Syrup, Agave Syrup